mzeeshanzafar28/Knull-V0id/README.md

 - ⚡ **WebSockets Implementation** — Real-time whispers from the dark.
 - 🔢 **Lattice-Based Cryptography** — The cryptographic fortress.
 - 🌀 **Python Microservices** — The unseen forces at work.
+- 📥 **Email Verification** — The void knows you, then you know the void.
 - 🔑 **Kyber KEM** — Post-quantum cryptographic shields engaged.

 ---